How to… Create flower petal aisles and wedding pathways

 Special Offer Flower Petals –

-We regularly have special blends of petals available a reduced prices, and therefore you can save money on your petal pathways by choosing these Pre-Mixed Confetti Special Offers.
+We usually have limited edition blends of petals available a reduced prices on our Special Offers page.
+Therefore, you can save quite a bit of money on your petal pathway by choosing a pre-mixed special offer blend.

-And so finally, here are a few tips for actually making your petal aisle or pathway…
+And so finally, here is some practical advice for actually making your petal aisle or pathway…

 If you have any questions or queries give the Confetti Office a call on 01386 555045.
 We have helped create many, many, many petal pathways and decorated aisles over the years, and we will happily help with any guidance or suggestions you may need.